Christmas Battles

-The battles took place in a swampy region, Tīreļpurvs (Tīrelis Swamp), between Lake Babīte and Jelgava.
-The main assault force was the VI Siberian Rifle Corps which included two Latvian Riflemen brigades ("strēlnieki" who became a part of Latvian folklore and an important factor in the Latvian national awakening movement).
+The battles took place in a swampy region, Tīreļpurvs (Tīrelis bog), between Lake Babīte and Jelgava.
+The main assault force was the 6th Siberian Rifle Corps which included two Latvian Riflemen brigades ("strēlnieki" who became a part of Latvian folklore and an important factor in the Latvian national awakening movement).

 Background

-The German 8th army's advance was stopped near Riga in October 1915.
-Almost immediately German forces started to fortify their positions.
-A huge, 30 km. long wall (the so-called:German Wall) built out of sand and wood was constructed across Tīreļpurvs, separating both armies for more than a year.
+The German 8th Army's advance was stopped near Riga in October 1915.
+Almost immediately German forces began fortifying their positions.
+A huge, 30 kilometre long wall (the so-called: German Wall) built out of sand and wood was constructed across Tīreļpurvs, separating both armies for more than a year.

 Also a railway line was constructed for the delivery of ammunition.
 The Russian 12th Army was divided into three groups before it attacked.
-The main task force was Babīte group which consisted of 48 battalions and 208 cannon.
-On the opposite side were 19 German battalions from the 6th Landwehr-Brigade.
-The core of the Babīte group was the VI Siberian corps. which included both Latvian Rifleman brigades.
+The main task force was the Babīte group which consisted of 48 battalions and 208 cannons.
+On the opposite side were 19 German battalions from the 6th Landwehr Brigade.
+The core of the Babīte group was the 6th Siberian Corps. which included both Latvian Riflemen brigades.